-- Ensure each academy's development plan is in line with strategic aims of the Trust with the aim of raising standards of achievement - Set and review the indicators for performance of the Trust & the Academies, holding the CEO accountable for academic performance and monitoring the effectiveness and efficiency of het leadership and curriculum. - Oversee out the self-evaluation process and the areas for improvement with particular regard to outcomes and success criteria - Ensure that appropriate levels of support, challenge and intervention are in place to support delivery of education outcomes - Ensure safeguarding training and policies are updated yearly in line with latest guidance - To prepare and submit recommendations for the adoption by the Trust Board of an appraisal policy - To operate in accordance with the statutory appraisal regulations and the relevant Establishment's adopted policy as follows: - a. to select an external adviser to advise the Committee undertaking the appraisal of the Headteacher and Chief Executive Officer; - b. to take advice from the external adviser when agreeing objectives and reviewing the Headteachers' and Chief Executive Officer's performance - to agree performance objectives with the Headteacher and Chief Executive Officer; - d. to conduct the Headteachers' and Chief Executive Officer's appraisal; - e. to determine whether the outcome of the Headteacher's and Chief Executive Officer's appraisal meets the criteria for pay progression as covered under the adopted pay policy; - f. to support the Chief Executive Officer with the annual report to the Board on appraisal arrangements and outcomes; - g. a panel selected from the Committee to hear any appeal by a teacher against entries made within their appraisal statement - h.
+- To operate in accordance with the statutory appraisal regulations and the relevant Establishment's adopted policy as follows: - a. to select an external adviser to advise the Committee undertaking the appraisal of the Headteacher and Chief Executive Officer; - b. to take advice from the external adviser when agreeing objectives and reviewing the Headteachers' and Chief Executive Officer's performance - c. to agree performance objectives with the Headteacher and Chief Executive Officer; - d. to conduct the Headteachers' and Chief Executive Officer's appraisal; - e. to determine whether the outcome of the Headteacher's and Chief Executive Officer's appraisal meets the criteria for pay progression as covered under the adopted pay policy; - to support the Chief Executive Officer with the annual report to the Board on appraisal arrangements and outcomes; - g. a panel selected from the Committee to hear any appeal by a teacher against entries made within their appraisal statement - h.
 A panel selected from the Committee to hear any appeal by a teacher employed at any Establishment against the outcome of their threshold assessment application

-Attendance during the year (from 30/03/2022) at meetings was as follows:
+Attendance during the year at meetings was as follows:

 Trustee Meetings attended Out of a possible

-C R Moody 2 2
+C R Moody (Chair) 3 3

-J Duggan 2 2
+J Duggan 1 3

-F Shore 2 2
+F Shore 3 3